Introduction: A Rainbow Studded Eyewear for Costume

 After several years of minimalistic color design practices, lately, I had started venturing into colorful territories, trying and incorporating something bold here or something crazy there.
 This contest here gave me a boost to try out some combinations of colors I have been wanting to do.
 Unfortunately, I got pretty late to get started on this project and since I'm away from my home (currently traveling and visiting people), I had to make do with whatever supplies I could manage to get.

-I regularly design eyewear (as an illustrative hobby), however, this is the first time I'm making a fully usable pair of frames! (which you'd see through all the mess-ups I would keep mentioning below).
-Honestly, this project is pretty versatile, in the sense, you are free to use a lot of materials instead of using exactly what I used (in some cases I would recommend so).
+I regularly design eyewear (as an illustrative hobby), however, this is the first time I'm trying to make it with random materials lying around at my parent's house (which you'd see through all the mess-ups I would keep mentioning below).

 So welcome to my roller-coaster of an instructable :)